 (3) Katz’s Gluten-Free Multi-Purpose Dough

 I emailed Katz to inquire where I could find the gluten-free pastry dough.
 A company representative told me, “Most stores will not carry our multi-purpose dough.”
-She suggested that I ask the East Side Kosher Deli, a kosher grocery store in Denver, to order it for me.
+She suggested I ask the East Side Kosher Deli, a kosher grocery store in Denver, to order it for me.

 What to Make with Puff Pastry

-Whether you buy the dough or make it yourself (puff pastry recipe below), the dough is typically flakey, buttery, and savory.
-Most puff pastry doughs do not contain sugar, so they can be used for various sweet and savory recipes.
+Puff pastry is a versatile dough that lends itself to making various savory and sweet recipes.
+Whether you buy or make it yourself, you’ll find that gluten-free puff pastry is flakey, buttery, and doughy.
+Most puff pastry doughs don’t contain sugar, so they can be used for various sweet and savory recipes.

 Savory recipes made with gluten-free puff pastry might include: